UncleBen58/best-buy-sniper/README.md

 ## Usage
 ### Windows
-<b>NOTE: By default the auto-checkout is disabled so their is no accidental purchasing.
+<b>NOTE: By default the auto-checkout is disabled so there is no accidental purchasing.
 To enable auto-checkout uncomment the code found on `line: 368-370` in the `bestbuy.ts` file located in `src/pages`.</b>

 1. FIll in all the data in `config/prod/`